Special Offer – A Night in Genoa

-Activity Level: This trip involves some moderate hiking although guests can opt out of any or all hikes and still enjoy lodges with beautiful patio views and restaurants.
+Activity Level: This trip involves some optional moderate hiking although guests can opt out of any or all hikes and still enjoy lodges with beautiful patio views and restaurants.

 We will meet up at the Venice Marco Polo airport.
 After the workshop we’ll return you to Venice where you can continue your travels.